 At Luvele we luv creating healthy homemade recipe alternatives that taste every bit as good as anything store-bought, but without the nasties.
 If you own a Luvele yogurt maker, you’ll already know how incredibly easy it is to make yogurt that surpasses anything you can buy.
 And you’ll probably have felt the difference in your body.
-Homemade yogurt is full of good gut bacteria.
 Many customers tell us that homemade yogurt noticeably improves their digestion.

-Given that store-bought vanilla yogurt is loaded with sugar, we thought that it might be impossible to replicate the flavour with a refined sugar free alternative.
+Given that store-bought vanilla yogurt contains sugar, we thought that it might be impossible to replicate the flavour with a refined sugar free alternative.
 We trialled honey, maple syrup and coconut sugar as sweeteners and found that honey tasted the most authentic.
 Our kid critics also rated it highest.

 Our homemade vanilla yogurt is made with pure ingredients and doesn’t require any additional thickeners.
-It’s completely free from artificial flavouring, additives and sugar.
 It's smooth, thick and creamy with gorgeous tiny flecks of vanilla bean.
 It actually tastes a little like custard, but it’s not overly sweet and has a hint of tanginess – so you still know you’re eating yogurt.
 Try it.
 You’re sure to love it.

 When it comes to vanilla, there are 3 main options for making yogurt: vanilla bean pods, vanilla paste, or pure vanilla extract.
 Note: We don’t recommend vanilla essence which can either be imitation vanilla or a highly concentrated form of extract.